womeier/certicoqwasm/README.md

 # ensure it works (should print S-expressions to stdout)
 cd benchmarks && make
 ```
-See [here](https://github.com/womeier/certicoqwasm-testing) for more examples, performance evaluation, usage guide.
+See [here](https://github.com/womeier/certicoqwasm-testing) for how to use, and performance evaluation.